mtchibozo/Telecom/Computer Science/README.md

 # Computer Science

-Mathematics courses I took at Telecom ParisTech (2017-2020).
+Computer Science courses I took at Telecom ParisTech (2017-2020).

 This list is not comprehensive: Several project have been omitted either as they were not project/lab based or in compliance with academic policy.